The silent killer

 Carbon monoxide (CO) is a toxic gas that is odorless and colorless, making it extremely hard to detect by the human nose.
 In an enclosed space, such as a home or garage, even a small amount of CO can lead to serious illness or death.
 This is due to the highly toxic effect this gas has when entering any breathing system human or animal.

-Preventing and detecting carbon monoxide leaking from fuel-burning appliances, such as your furnace, hot water heater, natural gas range, dryer and wood-burning or natural gas fireplace is a life-saving practice and it is an absolute must routine check in every home.
+Preventing and detecting carbon monoxide leaking from fuel-burning appliances, such as your furnace, hot water heater, natural gas range, dryer, and wood-burning or natural gas fireplace is a life-saving practice and it is a must routine check in every home.

-It could be easy to confuse the symptoms of carbon monoxide exposure with the flu or other medical problems.
-At low levels of CO exposure, Health Canada says, you might have a headache, feel tired or short of breath, or find your motor functions impaired.
+In most cases, leaks can be non-fatal, small but consistent.
+At this level, you could easily confuse the symptoms of carbon monoxide exposure with the flu or other medical problems.
+At low levels of CO exposure, Health Canada says, you might feel it as a recurring headache, tiredness, shortness of breath, or even find your motor functions impaired.

-At higher levels of exposure, or at lower levels for a long time, symptoms might include chest pain, feeling tired or dizzy, and having trouble thinking.Convulsions, coma and death are possible with high levels of exposure, according to Health Canada
+At higher levels of exposure, or at lower levels for a long time, symptoms might include chest pain, feeling tired or dizzy, and having trouble thinking.Convulsions, coma, and death are possible with high levels of exposure, according to Health Canada